JarryShaw/PyPCAPKit/CONTRIBUTING.md

 The generator needs only the standard library, so it runs against a bare interpreter.
-The `Changelog drift` job in `.github/workflows/unit-tests.yml` runs `--check` on every push to `main` and every pull request targeting it, and a hand-edited `CHANGELOG.md` will fail it.
+The `Changelog drift` job in `.github/workflows/unit-tests.yml` runs `--check` on every push to `main` and every pull request targeting it, and again whenever another workflow calls that one as a gate — the vendor and conda updates, the pages deploy and the release all do, and the job carries no `gate-only` guard to opt out.
+A hand-edited `CHANGELOG.md` will fail it.

 ## Documentation